Taiwing/ft_strace/README.md

 systems.
 The particular system called being used is designated by a unique syscall number that is passed in a particular register (*eax* for i386 and *rax* for x86\_64).
 It takes at most 6 parameters through six other registers.
-On different processor architectures different syscall numbers and registers will be used.
+On different processor architectures different syscall numbers and register sets will be used.
 Some might even have system calls that do not exist on an other one.
 Or they could also implement the same system call in different ways.
 A particularly egregious example of that is the _clone()_ system call.
 It has [four different definitions](https://github.com/torvalds/linux/blob/master/kernel/fork.c#L3022) including three that have five parameters in varying order and one with six parameters.